 Chhath Puja is commonly known as Surya Shashti and falls on the Shashti during Shukla Paksha in the month of Kartik.
-The festival of Chhath has begun from 31 October 2019 this year, since the ritual of Nahaye Khaye is performed on this first day.
+The festival of Chhath will begin from 18 November 2020 this year, since the ritual of Nahaye Khaye is performed on this first day.
 This festival is widely celebrated in Bihar, Uttar Pradesh, and Jharkhand with enthusiasm.
 It is a provision to worship to Lord Surya and Chhathi Maiya and seek their blessings for wealth, prosperity and happiness.

 Chhath Puja Auspicious Muhurat

 Note: This muhurat is applicable to New Delhi, India.
-Click here to know the muhurat for your city.
+Click to know the Chhath Puja muhurat for your city.

 Chhath Puja Performed By Sita, Draupadi

 The Atharvaveda gives a detailed information about the fasting done during Chhath Puja.
 Chhath Vrat is also considered beneficial from a scientific point of view.
 There is such a belief that Lady Sita, and even the wife of Pandavas, Draupadi also performed this fast.
 During the festival of Chhath, natives who are fasting offer arghya to the Lord Sun by standing in a river or pond.
 In case of its absence, people clean the front of their house, dig a pit and fill it with clean water.
 After this, the Vrati or woman who is fasting stands in it and worships the Lord Sun.
 According to the beliefs, Chhath Devi is the sister of Lord Surya.
 Considering the importance of water and sun rays in life, Lord Sun is worshipped during these days.